medik8s/fence-agents-remediation/README.md

 The operator watches for new or deleted CRs called `FenceAgentsRemediation` (or `far`) which trigger remediation for the node, based on the CR's name.
 When the CR name doesn't match a node in the cluster, then the CR won't trigger any remediation by FAR.
 Remediation includes adding a taint on the node, rebooting the node by fence agent, and at last deleting the remaining workloads.

-FAR remediates a node by simply rebooting the unhealthy node, and moving any remaining workloads from the node to other nodes, so they can be procced in other nodes and be isolated from the unhealthy node.
+FAR remediates a node by simply rebooting the unhealthy node, and moving any remaining workloads from the node to other nodes, so they can be proceed in other nodes and be isolated from the unhealthy node.
 The reboot is done by executing a fence agent for the unhealthy node while evicting the workloads from this node is achieved by tainting the node and deleting the workloads.
-FAR unique taint, `medik8s.io/fence-agents-remediation`, has a [NoExecute effect](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-based-evictions), so  any pods that don't tolerate this taint are evicted immediately, and they won't be scheduled again after the node has been rebooted as long as the taint remains (the taint is removed on FenceAgentsRemediation CR deleteion).
-Deleting the workloads is done to speed up kubenrentes rescheduling of the remaining pods (most likely [stateful pods](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#using-statefulsets)), that are not running anymore.
+FAR unique taint, `medik8s.io/fence-agents-remediation`, has a [NoExecute effect](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-based-evictions), so  any pods that don't tolerate this taint are evicted immediately, and they won't be scheduled again after the node has been rebooted as long as the taint remains (the taint is removed on FenceAgentsRemediation CR deletion).
+Deleting the workloads is done to speed up Kubernetes rescheduling of the remaining pods (most likely [stateful pods](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#using-statefulsets)), that are not running anymore.

-FAR includes the `FenceAgentsRemediationTemplate` (or `fartemplate`) for creating FenceAgentsRemediation CRs with NHC.
-The template is important as it includes the fence agent name and its parameters for accessing the management interface.
-A user must create a far template to be used for remediating a node since FAR doesn't automatically create this kind of CR.
-When FAR is used with NHC, then NHC will use fartemplate CR to create (and eventually delete) FenceAgentsRemediation CR with the name of the unhealthy node.
+FAR includes the `FenceAgentsRemediationTemplate` (or `fartemplate`) Custom Resource Definition ([CRD](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#create-a-customresourcedefinition)) for how to create a FenceAgentsRemediation CR.
+The template has the same fields as far CR (e.g., agent name) and it is used for automaticlly creating remediation CR by another opreator/mechanism (e.g., [NHC](#far-with-nhc)).
+The other opreator is responsible of creating (and eventually deleting) the FenceAgentsRemediation CR with the name of the unhealthy node, even though FAR can be used manuelly without fartemplate and an additional opreator (see [standalone FAR](#standalone-far)).

 ### Operator Workflow